sheralamHF/log_explorer/HOW-TO.md

 5. **Investigation Areas**: Specific code or systems to look into
 6. **Related Trace IDs**: Trace IDs that might help with debugging

-The analysis is displayed in the terminal and also saved to a timestamped file in the current directory.
+The analysis is displayed in the terminal and also saved to a timestamped file in the `log_analysis/` directory.

 ## Troubleshooting